netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - A QUIC(-MP) library must consider all attributes (not just the 4-tuple) when checking for a change in the network address.
-This would then trigger path validation and the attack can be averted.
+This would then trigger path validation, and the attack can be averted.
 - If a QUIC(-MP) library cannot compare additional attributes (e.g. legacy library), the SCION layer (server side) should have an